IgniteUI/igniteui-docfx/en/components/overlay_scroll.md

 ## Usage

 Every scroll strategy has the following method used to :
- - [`initialize`] ({environment:angularApiUrl}/classes/iscrollstrategy.html#initialize) - initializes the scroll strategy.
+ - [`initialize`]({environment:angularApiUrl}/classes/iscrollstrategy.html#initialize) - initializes the scroll strategy.
 It needs a reference to the document, overlay service and the id of the component rendered
- - [`attach`] ({environment:angularApiUrl}/classes/iscrollstrategy.html#attach) - attaches the scroll strategy to the specified element or to the document
+ - [`attach`]({environment:angularApiUrl}/classes/iscrollstrategy.html#attach) - attaches the scroll strategy to the specified element or to the document
- - [`detach`] ({environment:angularApiUrl}/classes/iscrollstrategy.html#detach) - detaches the scroll strategy
+ - [`detach`]({environment:angularApiUrl}/classes/iscrollstrategy.html#detach) - detaches the scroll strategy

 ```typescript
 this.scrollStrategy.initialize(document, overlayService, id);